 It is also common for families and friends to gather together for a bonfire and/or picnic on Lag Ba'omer, often on Mount Meron.
 There are several reasons given for this custom.
 One is that the word Zohar translates to “shining light,” and bonfires bring light to the world.

-*Some people observe 33 days of mourning starting from the beginning of the month of Iyar until Shavuot.
+*Some people observe 33 days of mourning starting from the beginning of the month of Iyar until three days prior to Shavuot.
 In such cases, however, Lag Ba'omer is excluded from the mourning customs.